-SEND US YOUR BEST POEMS, SHORT STORIES, PLAYS, ESSAYS, AND ART
+SEND US YOUR BEST POEMS, SHORT FICTION, NONFICTION, PLAYS, AND ART

-Our staff is currently reading submissions for volume 71 (to be published May 2022).
-The submission deadline is December 15, 2021.
-Submissions are evaluated on a rolling basis.
+Our staff is currently reading submissions for Volume 72 (to be published May 2023).
+The submission deadline is December 15, 2022.
+During our reading period, submissions are evaluated on a rolling basis.
+If you submitted when our reading period was closed (May 2022 - August 2022), your work may not be considered and we encourage you to resubmit.
 (For submissions to the high school contest, please scroll to the bottom of this page for details.)
-If you submitted when our reading period was closed (January 2021 - August 2021), your work is being considered by the new staff.
-Please let us know if it has since been accepted elsewhere.
+If your submission had been accepted elsewhere, please withdraw your submission.

-We’re excited about receiving genre-defiant submissions, such as:
+We’re excited about receiving genre-defiant submissions including (but not limited to):

 Poetry Comics, Prose Poems, Flash Fiction, Flash Essays, Lyric Essays, Graphic Novel Excerpts, Graphic Memoir Excerpts, Video Essays, Speculative Nonfiction